josdejong/jsoneditor/docs/api.md

 - `{boolean} escapeUnicode`

-  If true, unicode characters are escaped and displayed as their hexadecimal code (like `\u260E`) instead of of the character itself (like `☎`). `false` by default.
+  If `true`, unicode characters are escaped and displayed as their hexadecimal code (like `\u260E`) instead of of the character itself (like `☎`). `false` by default.

 - `{boolean} sortObjectKeys`

-  If true, object keys in 'tree', 'view' or 'form' mode list be listed alphabetically instead by their insertion order.
+  If `true`, object keys in 'tree', 'view' or 'form' mode list be listed alphabetically instead by their insertion order.
 Sorting is performed using a natural sort algorithm, which makes it easier to see objects that have string numbers as keys. `false` by default.

+- `{boolean} limitDragging`

+  If `false`, nodes can be dragged from any parent node to any other parent node.
+If `true`, nodes can only be dragged inside the same parent node, which effectively only allows reordering of nodes.
+By default, `limitDragging` is `true` when no JSON `schema` is defined, and `false` otherwise.

 - `{boolean} history`